kendopunk/typoglycemia-rs/README.md

   - "Spanish-speaking country" => "Spsniah-siapenkg cnoruty"<br><br>
 - Same with apostrophes
   - "I wouldn't or I wouldn't've" => "I wulodn't or I wludon't've"<br><br>
-- For clarify, words beginning with a numeric character, e.g. date, time, colloquialisms, will not be typoglycemified:
+- For clarity, words beginning with a numeric character, e.g. date, time, colloquialisms, will not be typoglycemified:
   - "12/22/1986" => no change.
   - "1-for-all" => no change.<br><br>
-- Words with grapheme length <= 3 or > 20 will also not be typoglycemified
+- Words with grapheme length <= 3 or > 15 will also not be typoglycemified
-  - "a", "the", "and", "but", "or", "for", "a", "I❤️", etc.
+  - "a", "the", "and", "but", "or", "for", "a", "I❤️", "antidisestablishmentarianism", etc.

 ## Usage

 ```
-use typoglycemia::{leet, typoglycemia};
+use typoglycemia::{typoglycemia, typoglycemia_leet};

 fn main() {
     let s = "It was the best of times, it was the worst of times, \